tweedge/ru-ok/README.md

 *If* these are the authoritative servers for `www.sberbank.ru` - I don't know/haven't checked - then that would be caught in any existing measurement with a DNS failure.
 Further, a success doesn't necessarily mean the targeted DNS servers would be up or down *anyway* (due to resolver caching).
 So in my opinion, this is not worth pursuing.

 Again on 2022-03-08, IT ARMY instructed readers to DDoS DNS servers, this time belonging to the Russian Railway.
 These were `217.175.155.100`, `217.175.155.12`, and `217.175.140.71`.

+And again on 2022-03-13, IT ARMY instructed readers to DDoS `92.53.97.198` (which this project cannot measure) as part of the attacks on `alfabank.ru`.

 **No UDP testing.** Same problem as above, new port.
 On 2022-03-09, IT ARMY listed UDP 500 as open on IP `77.247.242.173` (belonging to `nspk.ru`) - UDP reachability cannot be reliably assessed using RIPE Atlas to my knowledge.